alexwu02/Campus-Coin/README.md

 ## Campus Coin

-- A react application that allows you track your most recent transactions while updating your balance aswell
+- A react application tailed towards university students to consistently track their expenses